 Overall evaluation and assessments

-- 1) Students will gain five ECTS by completing each cluster; overall, 15 ECTS can be allocated by completing all clusters. - One student's case study of a selected Place of Hope (Dutch for Czech students and Czech for Dutch students) based on practical experience during a site visit is obligatory for cluster I, topic 1, cluster III, and for the course as a whole.
+1) Students will gain 2-6 ECTS by completing each cluster; overall, 15 ECTS can be allocated by completing all clusters including the written case study.

+2) The final case study of a selected Place of Hope based on practical experience during a site visit is obligatory for the course as a whole.
 In the case study, students will apply a comparative and analytical approach that will refer to the overall theoretical contents and learning goals of the course (focus on interdisciplinarity, an intercultural view, integrative approaches, theology of hope, etc).
 The case study will be submitted and presented in an oral interview.
+In the online form, final case study may be organised differently.

-Diversity projects (cluster III) and the topic 1 assignment can be explicitly integrated into this final assignment. - 3) A structured reflection on the future of their professional identity and the power of the cooperation between social work and theology will form a part of the assignments.
+3) A structured reflection on the future of their professional identity and the power of the cooperation between social work and theology will form a part of the assignments.

-Moodle: ESTABLISHED IN JUNE 2018, edited and updated by EVA KRIZOVA 2019-2020 http://moodle.etf.cuni.cz/moodle/course/view.php?id=478&notifyeditingon=1 password PLHOPE graphic layout Johana Labusová, English language edited by Simon Gill
+Moodle: ESTABLISHED IN JUNE 2018, edited and updated by EVA KRIZOVA 2019-2021 http://moodle.etf.cuni.cz/moodle/course/view.php?id=478&notifyeditingon=1

+password PLHOPE

+kolarova@etf.cuni.cz

+krizova@etf.cuni.cz

+MA.Timmerman@windesheim.nl

+m.krol@windesheim.nl

+ulrichova@etf.cuni.cz

+zamecnik@etf.cuni.cz

+graphic layout Johana Vaňková, English language edited by Simon Gill